From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Discussion

 \section{Discussion}

-The aim of this work was twofold: first, we wanted to develop a pipeline to extend functional annotations to unlabeled sequences, when the label information is scarce and the sequences belong to the same homologous protein family (i.e. functional disctinctions are subtle and not simply encoded in sequence similarity or overall sequence conservation patterns).
-Second, we wanted to exploit these predicted annotations to augment data for training generative probabilistic models, which enable the generation of synthetic sequences conditioned to any given functional label.
+The aim of this work was twofold.
+First, we sought to investigate the limits of extending functional annotations to unlabeled sequences when label information is scarce and the sequences belong to the same homologous protein family.
+In such cases, functional distinctions are subtle and not easily captured by simple sequence similarity or overall conservation patterns.
+Specifically, we evaluated whether widely adopted protein language models (pLMs) provide a meaningful representation that encodes diverse biological specificities within a single family.
+Second, we aimed to exploit these predicted annotations to augment training data for generative probabilistic models, enabling the sampling of artificial sequences conditioned on a specific functional label.